 Port forwarding maps the port on your router's IP address (your public IP) to the port and IP address of the PC you want to access.

-Before you map the port, you'll need the following:
+Before you map the port, you will need the following:

 - PC internal IP address: Look in Settings - Network & Internet - Status - View your network properties Find the network configuration with an "Operational" status and then get the IPv4 address.